 To take an early example, if I were looking for a single word to describe John the Baptist, the word would not be “religious”.

 John was very much a straight talker – and from the Gospel record, sometimes almost inappropriately so.
 Last week we encountered John berating those who had come for baptism because he saw them as hypocrites.
-As background to today’s Gospel, we might need reminding the reason why John was now in prison was not so much that he was a religious prophet as it was that he believed in telling it as he saw it and in the process didn’t seem to mind too much who he offended.
+As background to today’s Gospel, we might need reminding the reason why John was now in prison was not so much that he was a religious prophet as it was that he believed in telling it as he saw it and in the process didn’t seem to soften his challenges just because in the process there might be those he offended.

 Jesus’ indirect answer, referring to deeds rather than any claim he might make, shows perfect sense.
 After all there were others at the same time apparently claiming to be the Messiah, and such claims can only be substantiated with evidence.

 We should note in passing, that even today there are many claiming to be modern day prophets, and I understand most large psychiatric units have had at least one patient believing themselves to be Jesus reincarnated.
 Others are convinced that they are chosen by God to pass on a message, including those who have wrongly predicted the date for the end of the world.
 Almost invariably their behaviour is not consistent with their message and accordingly we would be wise to be extremely cautious about such claims.
 We would not for example be very much inclined to accept that Jim Jones was the prophet he claimed to be particularly after he is known to have made his followers commit mass suicide, any more than we would wish to follow a Church leader who absconded with Church funds or seek moral guidance from one who was known to interfere sexually with children.